 Conclusions: The numbers of reagent strips dispensed for self-monitoring of blood glucose has increased and almost all insulin-treated patients receive strips.
 While few diet-treated patients receive strips, they are more extensively dispensed to those treated with oral agents.
 Given that self-monitoring of blood glucose is no longer routinely recommended in non-insulin treated patients, strategies to reduce unnecessary dispensing of reagent strips are needed.

-Journal Diabetic Medicine: Volume 29, Issue 6
+Diabetic Medicine: Volume 29, Issue 6